system-zero/system-zero/data/docs/la.md

-The next section is a very first draft of a document that describes the experiences towards a more humanized kind of code expressions, that could litterally express the underlying thought and so and the intention, and which is the single most precious jewel when reading and re-writting the code.
+The next section is a very first draft of a document that describes the experiences towards a more humanized kind of code expressions, that could litterally express the underlying thought and so and the intention, and which is the single most precious jewel when reading and re-writting code.

-Those mentioned expressions have been implemented, but this is really dynamic development, and so it needs a bit of time to get understand the best balance without ambiguities.
-Most of them though are already established and they will never change.
-So doubts might be mentioned in cases, which it will simply means that there simple doubts.
+Those mentioned expressions have been implemented, but this is really a dynamic development, and so it needs a bit of time to understand it, and then find the best balance, without ambiguities.
+Most of them though are already established and they will never change, but doubts might be mentioned in cases, which it will simply means that there simple doubts.

 ```js